-QS World University Rankings by Subject: Dentistry

-TMDU ranked #1 in the National Rankings and #12 in the World's Best Small Universities Rankings TIMES HIGHER EDUCATION (THE) published World's Best Small Universities on January 25th, 2016.
-Tokyo Medical and Dental University (TMDU) is ranked #1 in Japan and #12 in the "World's Best Small Universities" cat- TMDU is a relatively "small" university, given the number of students (2,872, as of May 2013) attending.
-However, we have two university hospitals, several research centers, including the Institute of Biomaterials and Bioengineering, Medical Research Institute and others, in addirankings, including THE, thanks to its nigh number of citations per research papers and high ratio of faculty staff to students.
+Subject: Dentistry QS World University Rankings by Subject TMDU ranked #1 in the National Rankings and #12 in the World's Best Small Universities Rankings TIMES HIGHER EDUCATION (THE) published Worlds Best Small Universities on January 25th, 2016.
+Tokyo Medical and Dental University (TMDU) is ranked #1 in Japan and #12 in the "World's Best Small Universities" category TMDU is a relatively "small" university, given the number of students (2,872, as of May 2013) attending.
+However, we have two university hospitals, several research centers, including the Institute of Biomaterials and Bioengineering, Medical Research Institute and others, in addition to our graduate and undergraduate schools, which have state-of-the-art facilities.

+TMDU has achieved its high ranking in the various university rankings, including THE, thanks to its nigh number of citations per research papers and high ratio of faculty staff to students.
 TMDU ranked #2 in Japan and #7 worldwide among the Top 100 universities with best student-to-staff ratios TMDU RANKED HIGHLY in a global survey of over 1,000 universities published on February 22, 2016 by Times Higher Education (THE), the pre-eminent UK publication covering higher education.
 THE ranked TMDU #2 in Japan and #7 worldwide on its list of the top 100 universities with the lowest ratios of students to faculty/staff.